codeql-agent-project/codeql-agent-extension/README.md

 `cli.dockerExecutablePath` | Set path to the Docker executable that should be used by the CodeQL extension.
 If empty, the extension will look for a Docker executable on your shell PATH, or if Docker is not on your PATH, download and manage its own Docker executable.
 `project.outputPath` | Set path to the output folder.
 Please enter full path.
 Default is *`${currentProjectPath}/codeql-agent-results`*
 `project.overwriteFlag` | Enable/disable overwrite database when database path is exists and not an empty directory.
 This flag is useful for forcely rebuild database.
-`project.language` | Set project language to buidling database or execute SAST.
+`project.language` | Set project language to building database or execute SAST.
 `project.threads` | Use this many threads to build database and evaluate queries.
 Defaults to 1.
 You can pass 0 to use one thread per core on the machine.
 `project.saveCache` | Aggressively save intermediate results to the disk cache.
 This may speed up subsequent queries if they are similar.
 Be aware that using this option will greatly increase disk usage and initial evaluation time.

+## How does it work?
+This extension is the interface of [CodeQL Agent for Docker](https://github.com/vovikhangcdv/codeql-agent) which is a docker image that helps execute CodeQL automatically.

+At the first time run, the CodeQL Agent extension pulls the docker image `doublevkay/codeql-agent-dev` to the local machine.
+A docker container will be created and run with the [options set by the user](#configuration).

 ## Support